Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Abstract

 \section{Abstract}

 As AI usage becomes more prevalent in social contexts, understanding agent-user interaction is critical to designing systems that improve both individual and group outcomes.
-We present an online behavioral experiment (N = 243) in which participants play three multi-turn bargaining games in groups of three.
-Each game, presented in randomized order, grants \textit{access to} a single LLM assistance modality: proactive recommendations from an \textit{Advisor}, reactive feedback from a \textit{Coach}, or autonomous execution by a \textit{Delegate}; all modalities are powered by an underlying LLM that achieves superhuman performance in an all-agent environment.
+We present an online behavioral experiment ($N=243$) in which participants play three multi-turn bargaining games in groups of three.
+Each game, presented in randomized order, grants \textit{access to} a single LLM assistance modality: proactive recommendations from an \textit{Advisor}, reactive feedback from a \textit{Coach}, or autonomous execution by a \textit{Delegate}.
+All three modalities are powered by an LLM with super-human performance within this negotiation setting.
 On each turn, participants privately decide whether to act manually or use the AI modality available in that game.
-Despite preferring the \textit{Advisor} modality, participants achieve the highest mean individual gains with the \textit{Delegate}, demonstrating a preference-performance misalignment.
-Moreover, delegation generates positive externalities; even non-adopting users in \textit{access-to-delegate} treatment groups benefit by receiving higher-quality offers.
-Mechanism analysis reveals that the \textit{Delegate} agent acts as a market maker, injecting rational, Pareto-improving proposals that restructure the trading environment.
-Our research reveals a gap between agent capabilities and realized group welfare.
-While autonomous agents can exhibit super-human strategic performance, their impact on realized welfare gains can be constrained by interfaces, user perceptions, and adoption barriers.
-Assistance modalities should be designed as mechanisms with endogenous participation; adoption-compatible interaction rules are a prerequisite to improving human welfare with automated assistance.
+We document a \emph{preference--performance misalignment}: participants strongly prefer the higher-control \textit{Advisor} (44\%) over the \textit{Delegate} (19\%), yet groups only significantly increase collective surplus under Delegate access.
+Adjusting for voluntary non-compliance, delegating to the AI yields suggestive individual welfare gains, roughly 1.5$\times$ the intent-to-treat estimate.
+A mechanism analysis traces this gap to a \emph{human filter}: AI-generated proposals create more joint surplus than manual proposals across all conditions, but in the Advisor and Coach modes users modify, override, or ignore the AI's suggestions, reverting toward human-baseline trade patterns.
+The Delegate advantage arises not from a different AI capability but from bypassing this filtering step altogether.
+Realizing these welfare gains depends not only on model capability, but on the interaction structure through which that capability is delivered.
+We argue that assistance modalities should be designed as mechanisms with endogenous participation; adoption-compatible interaction rules are a prerequisite to improving welfare with automated assistance.